niw/profiles/README.md

 Profiles
 ========

-This repository includes configration files, scripts and tiny commands for our daily life, especially for myself.
+This repository includes configuration files, scripts and tiny commands for our daily life, especially for myself.

 License
 =======